michelelagreca/COVID-19-Management-System/README.md

 #### Person
 - This entity will contain several people within the world.
 - Each entry of the entity has a primary key (``CF``), and other information, such as information regarding the type of death (for COVID-19 or not) and the date of the death.
-- ``city`` is a foreign key connected to the primary key of the city where the person is from.<br>
+- ``city`` is a foreign key connected to the primary key of the city where the person is from.
+This relationship is 1 to N: a person can only have a city, but a single city can have more people.<br>
 #### Staff
 - This entity will contain several workers in the world health business.
 - Each entry of the entity has a primary key (``CF``), and other information.
 - ``CF`` is a foreign key connected to the primary key of the person information of the staff.
-It is also the primary key of the staff worker.<br>
+It is also the primary key of the staff worker.
+This relationship is 1 to 1: a person can only be a worker, and a worker corresponds to only a person.<br>
 #### Patient
 - This entity will contain several patients.
 - Each entry of the entity has a primary key (``CF``), and other information.
 - ``CF`` is a foreign key connected to the primary key of the person information of the staff.
-It is also the primary key of the patient.<br>
+It is also the primary key of the patient.
+This relationship is 1 to 1: a person can only be a patient, and a patient corresponds to only a person.<br>
 #### Test
 - This entity will contain several types of test created to check if a person has the COVID-19 virus.
 - Each entry of the entity has a primary key (``ID``), and other information, such as the ``creation_date`` that has to be subsequent to a specific date.<br>
 #### Test Info
 - This entity will contain the information regarding a specific type of COVID-19 test.
 - Each entry of the entity has a primary key (``ID``), and other information.
-- ``ID`` is a foreign key connected to the primary key of the realtive type of COVID-19 test.<br>
+- ``ID`` is a foreign key connected to the primary key of the realtive type of COVID-19 test.
+This relationship is 1 to 1: a test has a specific set of information, and vice versa.<br>
 #### Developing Team
 - This entity will contain several teams that try to improve and make more correct and reliable the COVID-19 tests.
 - Each entry of the entity has a primary key (``ID``), and a name.<br>